Art Briles: Scandal at Baylor

 On May 26, 2016, Baylor released a findings of fact document prepared by the board of regents.
 According to the regents, the document was based on an independent investigation by the law firm Pepper Hamilton into how the school handled sexual assault.
 The report stated that the findings "reflect significant concerns about the tone and culture within Baylor’s football program as it relates to accountability for all forms of athlete misconduct."
 It also faulted the football team for not adequately vetting transfers.
-The regents held Briles responsible, and suspended him with the intent to fire him as soon as they were legally allowed to do so.
-Briles was provided a letter of recommendation and a severance fee but claimed he was never shown the evidence for why Baylor chose to fire him.
-Briles sued the school for wrongful termination, among other claims, which was later withdrawn.
+The regents held Briles responsible, and suspended him with intent to fire him for cause as soon as they were legally allowed to do so.

+Briles and Baylor reached a settlement on June 17.
+His contract was formally terminated, but he was provided a letter of recommendation and a severance fee.
+Briles said he was never shown the evidence for why Baylor chose to fire him.
+Briles sued the school for wrongful termination, among other claims.
+The case was settled in 2018 with Baylor paying Briles $15.1 million.
+"In the joint settlement statement issued by Briles and Baylor in June 2016, both sides acknowledged 'serious shortcomings in the response to reports of sexual violence by some student-athletes, including deficiencies in university processes and the delegation of disciplinary responsibilities with the football program.'"
 Baylor president Ken Starr lost his job and Athletic Director Ian McCaw resigned in wake of the scandal.

-Reports in 2018 cast doubt on whether Briles was aware of alleged assaults as information came forward showing administrators and local police seemed to bury reports on football players without telling football coaches.
+In May 2017, Baylor's legal counsel Christopher Holmes sent Briles a letter saying that Baylor was unaware of Briles discouraging victims from reporting to law enforcement or university officials.
+The letter was released by the Canadian Football League to the Waco Tribune-Herald in September 2017.

+In 2018 it was reported that victims suing Baylor accused the school of "concealing records involving its judicial affairs and police departments".
 On June 19, 2018, former Baylor athletic director Ian McCaw testified during a deposition that the sexual assault scandal that engulfed the school's football program was manufactured by investigators and regents to cover up a larger university-wide issue.
 McCaw alleged Baylor hatched "an elaborate plan that essentially scapegoated black football players and the football program for being responsible for what was a decades-long, university-wide sexual assault scandal", according to court documents.
 In late July 2018, Briles turned over documents pursuant to a subpoena, which had not been previously produced by Baylor.
 The documents showed multiple senior Baylor administrators knew about a serial sexual assault assailant" in fall 2011, but, along with Briles, failed to act.
-Baylor's legal counsel Christopher Holmes sent a letter addressed to Briles, clarifying Briles did not fail or discourage victims from reporting to law enforcement or university officials.